 Industries most affected by CAR 2012 include construction, facilities management, and any sectors involving refurbishment or demolition.
 Understanding your responsibilities under the law is critical to maintaining a safe and compliant workplace.

 Asbestos legislation has saved countless lives by reducing exposure to this dangerous material.
-Without these regulations, many more individuals could suffer the devastating consequences of asbestos-related diseases.
-The Control of Asbestos Regulations 2012 ensures:
+According to the HSE, there are over 5,000 asbestos-related deaths each year in the UK, even with the controls in place.
+So, without these regulations, many more individuals could suffer the devastating consequences of asbestos-related diseases.

 - Early Detection and Management: The Control of Asbestos Regulations 2012 mandates the identification and management of asbestos insulation, blue and brown asbestos, and other ACMs, reducing the risk of accidental exposure.